prodigal94/rest-api-lab/README.md

 # ReST API Demo

-This project includes a REST API backend, a Python client for medicine inventory, and an HTML client for patient registration.
+This project includes a REST API backend, a Python Flask web app for pharmacy inventory, an HTML page for that pharmacy web app, and an HTML client for patient registration.

 ## HTML Client